Noodles (NDLS)

 AI Analysis | Feedback

-Joe Christina, Chief Executive Officer
+Joseph (Joe) Christina President, Chief Executive Officer

-Mike Hynes, Chief Financial Officer
+Mike Hynes Chief Financial Officer

-Corey Kline, Executive Vice President of Technology
+Corey Kline Executive Vice President of Technology

-Corey Kline joined Noodles & Company in September 2011 as Director of IT and was promoted to VP in 2016.
+Corey Kline joined Noodles & Company in September 2011 and was promoted to Executive Vice President of Technology.
 He previously held roles at Famous Dave's, Accenture, Jefferson Wells, and IBM, with a background in enterprise applications and risk management.
-Corey holds a BA in Mathematics with a minor in Computer Science from Luther College.
+Mr. Kline holds a BA in Mathematics with a minor in Computer Science from Luther College.
+His forward-looking approach to technology has been instrumental in developing the company's digital consumer platform and spearheading data security and compliance efforts.

 AI Analysis | Feedback